slanoue/Intro-to-Ruby-Programming/README.md

-# Launch-School-Introduction-to-Programming-with-Ruby
+# Launch School: Introduction to Programming with Ruby
-Code for the exercises from Launch School's "Introduction to Programming with Ruby" book
+Exercises from Launch School's <a href="https://launchschool.com/books/ruby">"Introduction to Programming with Ruby"</a> book.